How to Secure Home Windows

 Glass Substitutes for Window Security

 There are a number of materials that can be substituted for standard glass in windows.
-Options include annealed glass (this is basically glass sandwiched with a plastic film inside, a more robust version than the films discussed above), tempered glass (even stronger, by several times, than annealed), plexiglass and polycarbonates.
+Options include annealed glass (this is glass sandwiched with a plastic film between sheets of glass, a more robust version than the films discussed above), tempered glass (even stronger, by several times, than annealed), plexiglass, and polycarbonates.

 Window Alarms